 📍 Riyadh - Edge of the World (100 km): 1.5hrs Edge of the World - Shaqra (150 km): 2hrs

-The smooth highway leaving the capital ends at the valley of Sha’ib Khaimah, where a 4x4 takes you over the final stretch of dusty road, and the trails of the Tuwaiq escarpment begin.
-Your guide knows exactly which path to take for the best view out over the 300m high cliffs.
-Enjoy the panoramic views with a Bedouin-style picnic as a light dinner, as the sun dips into the hazy horizon.
+The smooth highway from the capital ends at the valley of Sha’ib Khaimah, where a 4x4 navigates the final stretch of dusty road, leading to the trails of the Tuwaiq escarpment.
+A knowledgeable guide selects the ideal path for breathtaking views from the towering 300-meter cliffs.
+Panoramic vistas unfold as the sun sets into the hazy horizon, accompanied by a light Bedouin-style picnic dinner.
+The journey continues onward, avoiding a return to Riyadh.

 Inclusions: